-- 1-2 Tablespoons freshly chopped herbs (such as rosemary, thyme, chives, parsley or sage)
+- 1-2 Tablespoons freshly chopped herbs (such as rosemary, thyme, chives, parsley, basil, oregano, tarragon, or sage)

-- In the bowl of an electric mixer, add your softened butter, garlic, salt, pepper and herbs.
-Mix for 1-2 minutes or until nice and fluffy.
-Salt and pepper to taste.
+- In the bowl of a stand mixer fitted with a paddle attachment, mix butter, garlic, salt, pepper and herbs 1 to 2 minutes, or until nice and fluffy.

 - Place the butter on a piece of plastic wrap and roll into a log or place in a small mason jar.
-Store in the refrigerator for at least one hour, or until ready to serve.
+Chill in the refrigerator at least 1 hour, or until ready to serve.
 This recipe also can be stored in the freezer.

-- When ready to serve allow to sit out for 10 minutes to soften slightly.
+- When ready to serve, let sit on the counter 10 minutes to soften slightly.